Sikh coinage: Dates

 The dates on Sikh coins normally correspond to the traditional Bikrami calendar, which is usually 57 years ahead of the Gregorian calendar (except during January to April, where it is ahead by only 56 years).

 Language

 The predominant language of Sikh coinage was Persian.
 As for scripts, Sikh Empire-era coinage contain examples of both Gurmukhi and Perso-Arabic scripts.

 History

 Banda Singh Bahadur

 Sikhs (Khalsa Fauj).
 Baba Banda Singh Bahadur.
-1670-1716.
+1670–1716.
 AR Rupee (25mm, 11.98 g, 6h).
 Amritsar mint.
 Dated Year 2 (AD 1711).
 VF.

 In early 1710, Sikh forces conquered the Sirhind Sarkar.
+Thus, Sikhs first had access to their own mint in 1710.
 The first coinage struck by the Sikhs was by Banda Singh Bahadur at his fortress in Mukhlisgarh in Himalayan foothills.
 His coins feature the names of the first and tenth gurus of Sikhism, along with the date of mintage.

 The first Sikh coin struck by Banda Singh Bahadur bore the following inscriptions: